expo/expo/guides/Expo Documentation Writing Style Guide.md

 - **"Bare apps"** refer to React Native.
 - **"Custom clients"** refer to development builds.

-_A complete list of [Expo-related glossary terms](https://docs.expo.dev/workflow/glossary-of-terms/) is available for further reference._
+_A complete list of [Expo related glossary terms](https://docs.expo.dev/more/glossary-of-terms/) is available for further reference._

 # Writing API documentation